abpframework/abp/docs/en/Community-Articles/2020-10-08-How-To-Add-Custom-Property-To-The-User-Entity/How-To-Add-Custom-Property-To-The-User-Entity.md

 > If you are using another IDE than the Visual Studio, you can use `dotnet-ef` tool as [documented here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli#create-a-migration).

-Finally, run the **CustomizeUserDemo.DbMigrator** application to update the database.
+Finally, run the **CustomizeUserDemo.DbMigrator** project to update the database.

 When we updated the database, you can see that the `Title` and `Reputation` columns are added to the `Users` table.